 While this may seem very straightforward, it can be a complicated process.
 You will want a skilled child custody attorney to help provide the best case in your favor.
-The family law attorneys at Rosenblum Law Firm can help get you the best outcome for your custody dispute.
+The family law attorneys at Rosenblum Law Firm can help get you the best outcome for your current custody dispute.

 Questions to Expect

 Every custody hearing will involve the judge asking a series of questions.
 These questions will aid them in making their decision on the custody dispute.